notahat/machinist/README.markdown

 ## Developing

 The Machinist specs and source code were written to be read, and I'm pretty happy with them.
-Don't be have a look under the hood.
+Don't be afraid to have a look under the hood!

 If you want to submit a patch: